Reference ID: 12009900

 - Backed by investment banks.
 In 2016, Goldman Sachs – “Music In the Air” report estimated the music streaming industry to be worth $3.9bn and forecast that by 2030 it would break $34Bn.
 In 2020, in the midst of the pandemic, it is on target with reported revenues of $22Bn.
 In addition, BlackRock Alternative Investors, a division of blue-chip financial company BlackRock, announced a $300m investment in an industry player which was an acquirer of music catalogues.

-- Poised for growth.
-Music royalty revenues are now at a 15 year high set to continue growing at a rapid rate driven by the following key trends:
+Poised for growth.
+Music royalty revenues are now at a 15-year high and are set to continue growing at a rapid rate driven by the following key trends: